 Retirement accounts are only protected if they're used as an account for later on.
 So, if you've taken money out of your retirement account recently, it might not continue to be protected.
 If your trustee views this money as part of your eligible bankruptcy estate, they can distribute it to your creditors.
 This will depend on the amount you withdrew and whether you used it for basic living expenses or something else.

 Penalties for Early Withdrawal

-Although it may feel necessary, dipping into your 401 to keep creditors at bay can come at a significant cost.
+In almost all circumstances, your exempt retirement accounts are completely protected when filing a bankruptcy.
+Although it may feel necessary, dipping into your 401(k) to keep creditors at bay can come at a high cost.
 More often than not, it will only help you delay the inevitable when dealing with your debt problems.

 Filing Chapter 7 bankruptcy should allow you to get a fresh start, which includes protecting your retirement plans so that you can have a stable financial future.